emdash/irpn/doc/usage.md

 ### Words are Functions

+Variable bindings are a special case of function: constant functions.
+In general, functions can make arbitrary changes to the stack.

-Typing the name of a function applies the function.
-Every function key is mapped to a named function.
-Tapping this key is equivalent to typing the function name directly.
+Typing the name of a function applies the function to the current stack.
+Every function key is bound to a named function.
+Tapping this key is equivalent to typing the function and pressing enter.

-The key symbol is not necessarily the same as the function name.
+The symbol shown on the function key is not necessarily the same as the function name.
 For example, `√` is bound to a function named `sqrt`.

-Variable bindings are a special case of function: constant functions.
+The Vars pane shows both the function name and its corresponding symbol, if any exists.